 Intent to do Something Else

-Many states and cities have laws that say you can live in your RV on your property if you are in the process of building a house, restoring a house, or doing some other construction project.
-Most of these laws put restrictions on how you are allowed to do this for–usually six months to a year.
-While not the permanent solution you might be hoping for, it does buy you some time while you try to figure out zoning and homeowners’ regulations, or even while you try to qualify your RV as an ADU somewhere else.
+Many states and cities have laws that say you can live in your RV on your property if you are building a house, restoring a home, or doing other construction projects.
+Most of these laws restrict how you are allowed to do this for–usually six months to a year.
+While not the permanent solution you might be hoping for, it does buy you some time while you try to figure out zoning and homeowners’ regulations or even qualify your RV as an ADU somewhere else.

-Check your county and city laws on intent to do something else laws and the temporary dwelling requirements for RV’s.
+Check your county and city laws on intent to do something else and the temporary dwelling requirements for RVs.

 Getting a Building Permit

-If you have land that doesn’t have anything on it, you can try to get a building permit, which will qualify you to live in an RV on the land while the permanent residence is being built.
+If you have land that doesn’t have anything on it, you can try to get a building permit, qualifying you to live in an RV while the permanent residence is being built.
 If you have no intention to build, you can get extensions on the permit.
 It’s not illegal, but it is a bit shifty!

-The national average for a building permit is $1,000, which isn’t cheap but does allow the peace of mind to live legally in your RV on your own property.
-Some cities will be extremely restrictive on building permits, or might even be willing to take you to court for acquiring a permit without building, so be careful with this!
-Always check with your city office and ask around to see how strict the building permit laws.
+The national average for a building permit is $1,000, which isn’t cheap but does allow the peace of mind to live legally in your RV on your property.
+Some cities will be extremely restrictive on building permits or might even be willing to take you to court to acquire a permit without building, so be careful with this!
+Always check with your city office and ask how strict the building permit laws are.

 The Loophole: The RV as an “Accessory Dwelling Unit”